pratyayj/cs4225-t7-project/README.md

 Calculates the traffic score for each intersection for each day.
 This is done by agreggating speeds, volume, and capacity for all intervals in a day using our proposed Traffic Score formula

 - **ts-by-day.scala** <br>
 Calculates the traffic score for each day (across all intersections).
-This is done by using a weighted average of the traffic score for each intersections using the volume of vehicles for that intersection for that day.
+This is done by using a weighted average of the traffic score for each intersection using the volume of vehicles for that intersection for that particular day.

 - **ts-by-month.scala** <br>
 Calculates the traffic score for each month.
 This is done using a simple aggregation of the daily traffic scores for the particular month.